-Understanding Foreclosure in Canada
+How To Stop Mortgage Foreclosure Process in Canada

 Foreclosure is bad news for both the property owner and the lender.
 The property owner, of course, faces the loss of a home into which he has likely poured a ton of money, but the lender also has to go to the legal hassle and expenditure of taking the home back, while waiting for the process to run its course.
 Sometimes this is especially inconvenient as the former owner has not had the money to maintain the house properly or has taken out his anger about the foreclosure on the interior of the home.

-Canadian Foreclosure Process Explained
+Stop Mortgage Foreclosure Process Explained